 This enzyme-based cleaner works well for removing both mineral-scale build-up and soap scum from bathroom tiles, shower doors, and more.
 You can also use it to spiff up neglected grout and on a variety of other surfaces outside of the bathroom.
 Some fans even had luck using it on pots, pans, and barbecue grates!

 Best Tile Floor Cleaner: Bona Hard-Surface Floor Cleaner Spray

 Best Toilet Bowl Cleaner: Better Life Toilet Bowl Cleaner

 Best Wipes: Scrubbing Bubbles Flushable Wipes

 Stash these handy, citrus-scented cleaning wipes somewhere in your bathroom and use them to quickly wipe down surfaces (perfect if you have an unexpected guest drop by, or just want to give everything a wipe down at the end of the day).
-Safe to use on non-porous surfaces such as sinks, glazed tiles, countertops, and toilets, these wipes can be used to rid your bathroom of icky germs such as E. coli, Staph, and Strep.
+Safe to use on non-porous surfaces such as sinks, glazed tiles, countertops, and toilets, these wipes are a quick and easy way to keep your bathroom clean.